wilsonism/geo200/syllabus.md

 Hovorka, Alice J. 2019.
 "Animal geographies III: Species relations of power." *Progress in Human Geography* 43 (4):749-757.

+Leszczynski, Agnieszka.
+2020.
+"Digital methods III: The digital mundane." *Progress in Human Geography* 44 (6):1194-1201.

 Rose, Gillian.
 1997.
 "Situating knowledges: positionality, reflexivities and other tactics." *Progress in Human Geography* 21 (3):305-320.

+Sundberg, Juanita.
+2011.
+"Diabolic Caminos in the Desert and Cat Fights on the Rio: A Posthumanist Political Ecology of Boundary Enforcement in the United States–Mexico Borderlands." *Annals of the Association of American Geographers* 101 (2):318-336.